image

 Physical vs digital boards

-- Physical boards: Often use whiteboards or large wall spaces with sticky notes representing tasks.
+• Physical boards: Teams commonly use whiteboards and spacious walls with sticky notes to display tasks.

 Columns and workflow stages

-Kanban boards are divided into columns representing different stages of work.
+Kanban boards organise work stages through a system of multiple columns.
 A basic board might include:

 Kanban cards